 - What kind of future are you envisioning? - Your vision is the picture of the future that you are working towards.
-An imagined, desired target state when everything is running ideally and all framework conditions fit.
-It points beyond your project, gives you direction and serves as a guiding principle. - Ask yourselves what you want to achieve in the future and why. - State your vision clearly and concisely and write it in the centre of the cloud.
-A good vision statement is characterized by mapping the future into a vivid, concrete and descriptive goal that everyone can easily imagine.
+It points beyond your project, gives you direction and serves as a guiding principle. - State your vision clearly and concisely and write it in the centre of the cloud.
+A good vision statement is characterized by mapping the future into a vivid, concrete and descriptive scenario that everyone can easily imagine.